 Who We Are

 McGill University is one of Canada's best-known institutions of higher learning and one of the leading universities in the world.
-With students coming to McGill from some 150 countries, our student body is the most internationally diverse of any research-intensive university in the country.
+With students coming to McGill from over 150 countries, our student body is the most internationally diverse of any research-intensive university in the country.

 McGill is a public university, founded in 1821.